What is the 1-3-1 press defense in basketball

 The responsibilities of X5 is to cover the high post area in the frontcourt or protect the basket, especially if one or more offensive players cut below the free throw line extended area in the frontcourt.

-What is an advantage of 1-3-1 press defense
+What is an advantage of the 1-3-1 press defense

 One particular advantage of the 1-3-1 press defense is that it has the capability of creating defensive pressure but at the same time, the defensive team does not necessarily have to aggressively focus on generating offense from defense, primarily via live-ball turnovers unlike a few other types of press defenses.